Gungahlin: Public facilities

-While the Gungahlin district is serviced by Calvary Hospital and The Canberra Hospital for emergency treatment, a number of private medical practices have established in the town centre and surrounding suburbs.
+While the Gungahlin district is serviced by North Canberra Hospital and The Canberra Hospital for emergency treatment, a number of private medical practices have established in the town centre and surrounding suburbs.
 The ACT Government Health Directorate also operates a Community Health Centre, providing access to allied health and outpatient services including mental health services, children's dental and nutrition, diabetes clinic, pathology collection and drug and alcohol counseling services.
 The clinic opened on 3 September 2012.

 The Australian Capital Territory Emergency Services Agency operates the Gungahlin Joint Emergency Services Centre which provides the Gungahlin district with a local operations centre for Ambulance and Police as well as ACT Fire and Rescue and the Rural Fire Service.

 Community and sports organisations

 The Gungahlin Community Council is the peak community representative organisation for the district.

 Gungahlin local sport teams include the Gungahlin Eagles (rugby union), the Gungahlin Bulls (rugby league), Gungahlin United (association football) and the Gungahlin Jets (Australian rules football).
 All four clubs play matches at Gungahlin Enclosed Oval.
 Gungahlin is also represented in the ACT Cricket Association by the North Canberra Gungahlin Cricket Club.